ChargePlace Scotland is a national network of EV charge points, operated by Charge Your Car on behalf of the Scottish Government.

 About ChargePlace Scotland

-There are around 650 ChargePlace Scotland charge points on Zap-Map, with more than 1,250 connectors available for network customers.
-Members also have access to the wider Charge Your Car network, with more than 1,000 charge points and 1,500 connectors available.
+There are around 750 ChargePlace Scotland charge points on Zap-Map, with almost 1,450 connectors available for network customers.
+Members also have access to the wider Charge Your Car network, with around 900 charge points and 1,300 connectors available.

 The network is one of the most important in Scotland and an active advocate for EV use in the country.
 Founded and developed by the Scottish Government through grant funding for local authorities and other organisations, the network is operated by Charge Your Car.